 4. Food and Dining Options

 Seniors need a balanced diet.
-So, it’s advisable to check the meals offered in the facility.
-If you’re touring the facility, you can grab a bite for a first-hand experience.
+So, it’s advisable to check the meals offered.
+If you’re touring the community, you can grab a bite for a first-hand experience.

-Check whether the facility accommodates seniors with different dietary needs, such as gluten-free or vegan meals.
+Check whether the community accommodates seniors with different dietary needs, such as gluten-free or vegan meals.

 Ask questions such as, how many meals are provided each day?
 How often does the menu change?
 Are the meals freshly made?

-Most senior living facilities offer a range of activities to residents, depending on the number of people living there and their abilities.
+Most senior living communities offer a range of activities to residents, depending on the number of people living there and their abilities.

 Keeping seniors engaged makes them feel happier, reduces stress levels, and lowers cognitive decline.

-So, you should settle for an assisted living facility with activities that match your senior’s hobbies and interests.
+So, you should settle for an assisted living Michigan community with activities that match your senior’s hobbies and interests.

-For example, if your senior loved one loves gardening, look for a facility with gardening activities; if they love reading books, look for a home with a library, etc.
+For example, if your senior loved one loves gardening, look for a community with gardening activities; if they love reading books, look for a home with a library, etc.

 6. Accommodation and Comfort

-An ideal senior living facility should offer a variety of accommodation options depending on a senior’s needs.
+An ideal senior living community should offer a variety of accommodation options depending on a senior’s needs.

 Some seniors are social and may prefer shared accommodations, while the introverts prefer their own space.
-So, you should ask whether the facility has the option to choose between shared and private rooms?
+So, you should ask whether the community has the option to choose between shared and private rooms?

 Also, look at the furniture, the bed, mattress, and beddings, to mention a few.
 Are the bathrooms designed to accommodate seniors on walkers and wheelchairs?

-If your senior loved one has a pet, they may want to tag it along to the facility.
-So, in this case, you may want to look for a pet-friendly facility.
+If your senior loved one has a pet, they may want to tag it along.
+So, in this case, you may want to look for a pet-friendly community.

-If you’re on a search for an assisted living facility for your senior loved one, the tips discussed above will help you settle for the perfect residence.
+If you’re on a search for an assisted living community for your senior loved one, the tips discussed above will help you settle for the perfect residence.
 Good luck!